tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

         'core:AdminPassword',
     ),

-    // This is the SAML2 SP authentication source that shall be configured to NOT request user attributes 'oauth' => array(
+    // This is the SAML2 SP authentication source that enables the use of applications
+    // without the collection of personal data from the IdP.
+    'oauth' => array(
         'saml:SP',